XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Aditional Information:Includes a unique "Screen Reader Preview"Back to table

-Code generated by XStandard is guaranteed to be accessibility-ready, but XStandard's Screen Reader Preview offers authors an additional opportunity to optimize content for accessibility.
+Markup generated by XStandard is guaranteed to be accessibility-ready, but XStandard's Screen Reader Preview offers authors an additional opportunity to optimize content for accessibility.
 It does this by displaying content managed through XStandard as it is "read" by screen readers.
-This means content is laid out in linear fashion, together with information that the author would normally not see (alt text, table summaries, tool tips, etc.).
+This means content is laid out in linear fashion, together with information that the author would normally not see (alternate text, table summaries, tool tips, etc.).
 Previewing content in this fashion prompts authors to make necessary changes prior to publishing.

 The Screen Reader Preview also issues alert messages when code entered manually through View Source contains semantically questionable markup.
 For example it discourages the use of the <b> tag, which has visual significance for sighted readers but carries no semantic significance for users of assistive technologies such as screen readers.
 In this case users would be encouraged to use <strong> which does have semantic meaning for screen readers.
 Other alert messages include warnings that alt text or table summaries are missing.
 This information must be submitted before content can be saved.